Things to Do at Cape Spear Lighthouse

 Things to Do Nearby

-Historic hilltop fortification overlooking St. John's harbour where Marconi received the first transatlantic wireless signal
+Historic fortification overlooking St. John's harbor where Marconi received the first transatlantic wireless signal

-Charming fishing village with colorful houses, local brewery, and traditional Newfoundland culture
+Charming fishing village with colorful houses, local brewery, and authentic Newfoundland atmosphere